saiamrit/grabcut-smai/README.md

 We present the results and reasonings behind the demonstrated behaviour by the method across the various parameters.

-For a more detailed report and analysis, we recommend to look into the report [X](./documents/report.pdf) presentation [here](./documents/mideval.pdf), also available [here](https://docs.google.com/presentation/d/19GnXUvxiNn3NGnubRpFsgUwSo3tyaixqB04HjuzGzyM/edit?usp=sharing).
+For a more detailed report and analysis, we recommend to look into the [report](./documents/report.pdf) or presentation [here](./documents/Final_presentation.pdf), also available [here](https://docs.google.com/presentation/d/1RCH6-OSRhEoVSDTyqif8wtkfzfcfS08E_JSy222Vr7M/edit?usp=sharing).